kubeflow/website/content/en/docs/external-add-ons/istio/istio-in-kubeflow.md

 Currently it is not possible to deploy Kubeflow without Istio.
-Kubeflow needs the Istio Custom Resource Definitions (CRDs) to express the new route to access the created Notebook from the Gateway.
+Kubeflow needs the Istio Custom Resource Definitions (CRDs) to express the new route to access the created Workbench from the Gateway.